-I wanted to give this card a good look because of the automatic Diamond status it provides.
-Since I’m already a Gold member, I get most of the same benefits and only earn 20% less of a bonus on points during stays (Diamond guests get a 100% bonus, Gold members get an 80% bonus)
+I gave this card a good look because it provides automatic Diamond status.
+I’m already a Gold member, so I get most of the same benefits and only earn 20% less of a bonus on points during stays (Diamond guests get a 100% bonus, Gold members get an 80% bonus)

 As with any “premium” credit card, its value depends on if you’re going to take advantage of the benefits and credits offered.
 With the Hilton Aspire card, this means knowing how much value you can get from the free weekend night certificate, making sure you stay at a Hilton resort during the year to use the $250 credit, figuring out how you would be able to use the airline fee credit (which is great if you fly on Spirit or Frontier) and taking advantage of the limited Priority Pass membership AMEX provides.

 I’ve made my decision.
-Is the card is right for you?
+Is the card right for you?
 Your Mileage May Vary.

 Want to comment on this post?
 Great!
 Read this first to help ensure it gets approved.

 Want to sponsor a post, write something for Your Mileage May Vary, or put ads on our site?
 Click here for more info.